maketronica/maketronica.github.io/_posts/2016-03-20-broodbox_sensor_cage.markdown

 date:   2016-03-20
 comments: true
 image:
-  teaser: teaser-brood-sensors.png #400x240 pixels
+  teaser: brood-sensors.png #400x240 pixels
-  feature: teaser-brood-sensors.png #used by twitter meta tags
 seo_keywords: beehive, temperature, humidity, arduino, raspberry pi
 seo_description: Installing a Temperature/Humidity sensor into a beehive.
+youtube-embed-id: 1hl_YaXvU0A
+amazon-keywords: raspberry pi temperature humidity
 ---

 Today I installed another temperature and humidty sensor in the broodbox of our beehives.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/1hl_YaXvU0A" frameborder="0" allowfullscreen></iframe>

 I created a cage out of 1/8" wire mesh (to protect the sensor from propolis) and installed it into one of the hive frames.
 This makes it easy to remove for